Introduction

 RUN ln -s $DEST/longranger-2.2.2/longranger /usr/local/bin/

-Then, to use the container in the pipeline, write the following to a longranger.config file
+Then, to use the container in the pipeline, pass the path or name of the container to the --polishing_longranger_container_path parameter when running the pipeline.

 Running the pipeline